Brothers Conflict: Manga

-Brothers Conflict Short Stories is a compilation of all the short stories that were previously featured on Sylph and Dengeki Girl’s Style.
+Brothers Conflict Short Stories is a compilation of all the short stories that were previously featured on Sylph and Dengeki Girl's Style.

 Anime

 A 12-episode anime television series adaptation of Brothers Conflict was produced by Brain's Base and directed by Atsushi Matsumoto.
-It began airing on July 2, 2013.
-The opening theme is "BELOVED×SURVIVAL" by singer Gero who is famous on video-sharing website, Nico Nico Douga.
-The ending theme,"14 to 1", is by Asahina Bros.+Juli.
-The group is composed of Kazuyuki Okitsu, Daisuke Hirakawa, Junichi Suwabe, Nobuhiko Okamoto, Kenichi Suzumura, Kōsuke Toriumi, Tomoaki Maeno, Ken Takeuchi, Daisuke Ono, Daisuke Namikawa, Yoshimasa Hosoya, Kenn, Yūki Kaji and Hiroshi Kamiya.
-It was released in Japan on February 26, 2014 on DVD and Blu-ray alongside the special episode.
-In addition to streaming rights, Funimation released the series on Blu-ray and DVD on March 8, 2016.
+It premiered July 2, 2013.
+The opening theme is "Beloved Survival" by singer Gero, who is famous on video-sharing website, Nico Nico Douga.
+The ending theme, "14 to 1", is performed Asahina Bros.+Juli.
+The group is composed of Kazuyuki Okitsu, Daisuke Hirakawa, Junichi Suwabe, Nobuhiko Okamoto, Kenichi Suzumura, Kohsuke Toriumi, Tomoaki Maeno, Ken Takeuchi, Daisuke Ono, Daisuke Namikawa, Yoshimasa Hosoya, Kenn, Yūki Kaji, and Hiroshi Kamiya.
+It was released in Japan on February 26, 2014, on DVD and Blu-ray alongside the special episode.
+Apart from streaming rights, Funimation released the series on Blu-ray and DVD on March 8, 2016.